Level: Advanced (Level 3)Awarding Body: Edexcel

 Studying Economics is about having a greater understanding of the world we live in and being able to appreciate the interdependence of consumers, firms and governments at a local, national and international level.

-2016-2017 was a year where controversial economic issues made the headlines.
-In the field of Microeconomics (the study of the behaviour of individuals or groups such as consumers, firms or workers) the growth of technological firms like Google, Uber and Spotify dominated the headlines.
-In the field of Macroeconomics (the study of the economy as a whole) the UK, Europe and the rest of the world (ROW) were faced with a combination of issues such as; Brexit, the election of Donald Trump and the demise of Venezuela.
+2019/20 was a year where controversial economic issues made the headlines.
+In the field of Microeconomics (the study of the behavior of individuals or groups such as consumers, firms or workers) the growth of technological firms like Amazon, Google, Uber and Spotify dominated the headlines.
+In the field of Macroeconomics (the study of the economy as a whole) the UK, Europe and the rest of the world (ROW) were faced with a combination of issues such as; Brexit, the election of Donald Trump, the demise of Venezuela and Covid 19!

 Economics will help you to explain and analyse such issues using economic data, models and indicators.
 You will be able to use key theories to explain changes in the economic environment and learn how to organise, present and communicate ideas.
 You will also develop the confidence to make economic judgements on economic policy prescriptions in a structured and convincing manner.